Usage

 • Position: The position of the field relative to other fields in the report.
 While the Ordering field is used for ordering the data, the Position field is used for ordering the fields in the report.

 • Expression: The expression to use for the field.
 The expression should be a valid Expression.
 See the Expressions section below.
+The expression is required for fields that do not already exist in the model.

 Data Field Form